Chapter 1 : 1

 She walks to the door, pausing half-way out.
 “Oh, and Wesley?”
 She smiles sweetly.
 “Don't bother coming back without a story.”

 She leaves me standing in the pink room with my scream still lodged in a silent surrender in my throat.

 I stand there for some time, reeling at the development, trying to master the clock, the seconds, the soft ticker of my life rolling back into place.
 I feel like I’m on a train, slowly returning to a place I had deemed ended; considered concluded.

 When I finally exit the room, Scorpius is waiting for me by my desk, excitement jumping in his eyes.
 I make my way slowly to the pathetic excuse of a cubicle, avoiding his eyes.
 I’m just… not in the fucking mood.

 Scorpius wasn't always like this.
 Just like I wasn't always a journalist writing Do's and Don't's on page 9.
-But he's constant, just like I am - because really, what else do we have?
+But he's constant, just like I am - because really, who else do we have?